Irène Stecyk

-Irène Stecyk (born 27 July 1937) is a Belgian writer.
+Irène Stecyk (born 27 July 1937) is a Belgian novelist and poet.

+Biography

 The daughter of a Ukrainian father and a Belgian mother, she was born in Liège and was educated there, going on to study library science.
 She worked as a librarian and was also secretary for the writer Alexis Curvers for a number of years.

 In 1960, she published a collection of poetry Les monstres sympathiques.
 However, she is best known as a novelist.
 Stecyk has also published stories and articles in various journals in France and Belgium.

 She was married to the poet Yves Lebon, who died in 2003.